Congenital muscular dystrophy

 Congenital muscular dystrophies are autosomal recessively-inherited muscle diseases.
 They are a group of heterogeneous disorders characterized by muscle weakness which is present at birth and the different changes on muscle biopsy that ranges from myopathic to overtly dystrophic due to the age at which the biopsy takes place.

 Signs and symptoms

 Most infants with CMD will display some progressive muscle weakness or muscle wasting (atrophy), although there can be different degrees and symptoms of severeness of progression.
 The weakness is indicated as hypotonia, or lack of muscle tone, which can make an infant seem unstable.
+Eventually, most patients develop joint contractures or fixed joint deformities.

 Children may be slow with their motor skills; such as rolling over, sitting up or walking, or may not even reach these milestones of life.
 Some of the rarer forms of CMD can result in significant learning disabilities.